ppxma7/MUedit/README.md

 ## Status

 A new version of MUedit is available at https://github.com/simonavrillon/MUedit2.
 While the Matlab version will still be maintained, future features will be prioritarily implemented in this new Python/JavaScript version.
+We welcome any contributions to make the Matlab version of MUedit useful for the wider community.

 ## Related versions